The Book of Form and Emptiness: Summary

-Following the death of his father, Benny Oh, a Canadian boy of Japanese-Korean descent, begins hearing voices calling out from inanimate objects.
+Following the death of his father, Benny Oh, an American boy of Japanese-Korean descent, begins hearing voices calling out from inanimate objects.
 Oh's relationship with his mother, an archivist and hoarder, deteriorates and he begins spending time in a public library, befriending a group of outsiders including an artist and a poet.

 The story is mostly narrated by the book itself.
 Some sections of the novel are narrated by Oh.

 Reception

 The novel received mixed reviews.
 The Guardian praised Ozeki's "calm, dry, methodical good humour and wit".
 The Washington Post described the narrative as "cluttered" but also described the book as "compelling".
 The Daily Telegraph described the book as "a preachy, whimsical mess".